 “Don’t tell me the sky’s the limit when there are footprints on the moon.” – Paul Brandt

-Social distancing has freed teachers from the incessant bell schedule, that harsh Pavlovian conditioned response of ‘hears bell, moves to next task’.
+The post-pandemic, return to ‘regular’ schooling has meant a return to the incessant bell schedule, that harsh Pavlovian conditioned response of ‘hears bell, moves to next task’.
 What if I told you that there was a more natural, much gentler way to guide you from one task to another?
 What if the antidote to those abrupt, pre-scheduled bells was looking down at you from above?

 It has been suggested that the phases of the moon offer a more cyclical, intuitive way of living and perhaps a slower, more natural way to guide your goal setting.
 As we seek to move away from a reliance on tech, and move closer to nature I propose that we set ‘Moon Goals’.